zhenhuiou/zhenhuiou.github.io/_pages/about.md

 - *2021.05* First Prize Scholarship of MIEC (Top 1% students in FZU).

 # 📖 Educations
-- *2024.09 - Present*, Arizona State University, Ph.D. in Artificial Intelligence & Robotics
+- *2024.09 - Present*, Arizona State University, Ph.D. in Artificial Intelligence & Robotics.
 - *2020.09 - 2024.06*, Maynooth University, BS in Robotics and Intelligent Devices (**First-Class Honours**).
 - *2020.09 - 2024.06*, Fuzhou University, BE in Automation.